AngievR05/shelfy_react_app/README.md

 ---

 ## 🌿 Overview
-**Shelfy** is an interactive data visualization app that connects with the **Google Books API** to transform book metadata into meaningful, visual stories.
+**Shelfy** is an interactive data visualisation app that connects with the **Google Books API** to transform book metadata into meaningful, visual stories.
-It’s built with **React** and designed using a **pastel‑inspired, minimal aesthetic** that emphasizes clarity, usability, and emotion in data interpretation.
+It’s built with **React** and designed using a **pastel‑inspired, minimal aesthetic** that emphasises clarity, usability, and emotion in data interpretation.

 Users can explore and compare books by genre, rating, price proxy, and publication recency through charts, filters, and modular interactions.